-The Councils are working to mothball the Eves Valley landfill and use the York Valley landfill in Nelson as a regional facility from July 2016.
-This agreement will be more efficient, reduce duplication of capital and provide opportunity for improved waste minimisation.
+The Councils are working to establish a joint committee to manage the Eves Valley and York Valley landfills.
+We expect to mothball the Eves Valley landfill and use the York Valley landfill in Nelson as a regional facility from July 2017.
+This arrangement will be more efficient, reduce duplication of capital and provide opportunity for improved waste minimisation.

 Transition to regional landfill activities will require early closure and mothballing of the Eves Valley landfill.
-Council also needs to provide funding for reopening of the landfill in 2030.
+Council also needs to provide a half share of funding for reopening of the landfill in 2031.